Eimolgon/sequential-scc-classification/README.md

 - Change the name of the images for submission

+- Include participant requirements, such as dynamics basics to understand modes of vibration for example.

+- Curbs can be similar to grooves or longitudinal tracks where the wheel gets caught and it is not capable of climbing, losing steering input and balance control.

 ### Jason:

 - [x] slide for colloquial, slip for tyre dynamics